 They want to verify your credit card information before sending you a card with a chip.
 However, if your (legitimate) credit card company intended on sending you a new card with a chip, they would ship the card directly to your account address.
 If you are regularly reviewing your credit card statements and report (as you should be), you may notice incorrect accounts due on your credit report or unknown charges on your credit card bill or bank statement.

 Another warning sign which consumers often ignore the risk of is unsolicited emails.
 These emails are part of a scamming technique called phishing.
-They occur when a scammer sends you an email which appears to be from legitimate companies.
+They occur when a scammer sends you an email that appears to be from legitimate companies.
 The goal of these fake emails is to get you to click on fraudulent links.

 You won’t realize you’re being scammed, often, as the messages mimic the font and icons of real emails.
-The links will ask you to verify personal financial details (SSN, credit card numbers, bank accounts) and then steal them or direct you to malware which will download spyware on your computer or smart device.
+The links will ask you to verify personal financial details (SSN, credit card numbers, bank accounts) and then steal them or direct you to malware that will download spyware on your computer or smart device.

 If you do visit a website that a phishing email led you to, it will also seem official.
 To verify the legitimacy, check the web domain address.
 Fake websites that mimic legitimate sites are called “spoofing”.
 Also, your bank and credit card issuer will NOT ask you to verify, authenticate, or update information over email.
-If someone asks you to confirm the information by phone, ask to call them back and double check the number they gave you was accurate, via your phone book or a well researched online search.
+If someone asks you to confirm the information by phone, ask to call them back and double-check the number they gave you was accurate, via your phone book or a well researched online search.

-Knowing the warning signs of preventing credit card identity theft may be the first step, but complete security is action oriented.
+Knowing the warning signs of preventing credit card identity theft may be the first step, but complete security is action-oriented.
 This means that you should regularly check your credit score via free online credit reporting.

 To keep your accounts secure, it is imperative to turn on 2-factor authentication for each of your email accounts, cell phone, and financial reports (whenever possible).
-Secure your accounts with additional security questions and use different passwords on email and financial statements verses social media or personal accounts.
+Secure your accounts with additional security questions and use different passwords on email and financial statements versus social media or personal accounts.